jack3898/djs-bot/README.md

 - TypeScript using an NX managed monorepo
 - Danser CLI for replay rendering
 - Discord.js, with (bot sharding for large servers will be implemented in the future)
-- Fastify for the REST API server
+- Fastify for the REST API server and to serve static website assets
 - React and Tailwind for the website
 - MongoDB for general DB storage
 - KeyDB with BullMQ for queueing replay jobs for rendering